 Marnee Thai Menu includes a wide variety of items from Curry dishes to noodles to lunch specials.
 Almost too many items.

 Signature Dishes – Curry, Pad Thai, Hor Mok (Weekends, Snapper)

 Homemade Hotcakes (seasonal – Summer) ($8.95) Grilled rice coconut cakes served fresh off the griddle topped with coconut cream, fresh corn, green onions and pumpkin was a great starter.
 Crisp bottom, soft cake and a rich topping with the coconut and some kernels of corn.

 Angel Wings ($8.75) are not too spicy and slightly sweet.
 Not up to San Tung standards but reasonable.

 Panang Chicken Curry ($13.95) chunks of tender chicken with panang curry paste, coconut milk, and Thai basil, served with broccoli was excellent with a pretty strong level of heat.
 Nice coconut flavors to help temper the fire, lots of tender chicken, and it cocktail broccoli.
 Be sure to get Rice with this dish.
 Wish there was more sauce.

-Pad Thai ($8.95) with fried rice stick noodles, prawns, bean curd, egg, and sprouts and grounded up peanuts was a solid version of the classic Thai dish with ample stringy egg noodles.
+Pad Thai ($12.50) with fried rice stick noodles, prawns, bean curd, egg, and sprouts and grounded up peanuts was a solid version of the classic Thai dish with ample stringy egg noodles.
 You can get it vegetarian style too.